$284,000 total off-cycle grants to date

 Innovative Designs for Education: Classroom Redesign Phase III

 This grant will allow the District to continue its partnership with IDE, Innovative Designs for Education.
 IDE, led by Dr. Nancy Sulla, helps schools to redesign classrooms and strengthen instructional practice that supports students’ ability to take ownership of their work and develop executive functioning skills.
-Following successful earlier cohorts, this grant funds phase III to recruit the next cohort of teachers to engage in professional development with Innovative Designs in Education to establish classroom environments that promote student ownership and executive functioning, including students’ ability to plan, manage time, problem solve, and self regulate.
+Following successful earlier cohorts, this grant funds phase III to recruit the next cohort of teachers to engage in professional development with IDE to establish classroom environments that promote student ownership and executive functioning, including students’ ability to plan, manage time, problem solve, and self regulate.
+The training includes new components on teaching in a hybrid environment.
 Professional development with IDE and pay for participating teachers is funded through the district.
-This grant provides a budget for participating teachers to redesign classrooms to match instructional goals associated with LATI-C (Learner Active, Technology Infused Classrooms).
+This grant provides a budget for participating teachers to buy technology to redesign classrooms to match instructional goals associated with LATI-C (Learner Active, Technology Infused Classrooms).

 MS Art Room Renovation